artefactual/atom-docs/user-manual/reports-printing/print-finding-aid.rst

 ..
 TIP::

-   If you have the "Generate Finding Aid as public user" setting set to "Yes," the option to generate a finding aid will **not appear** on any :term:`draft <draft record>` descriptions in AtoM.
+   If you have the "Generate Finding Aid from public records" setting set to "Yes," the option to generate a finding aid will **not appear** on any :term:`draft <draft record>` descriptions in AtoM.
 You will have to publish the description before you can generate a finding aid.
 You will still have